verena-yacoub/SDCND-P4/README.md

 * Experimenting the code with the challenge video falsly detected edges appeared which implies that probably a change in the preprocessing step and binary thresholding is needed (may me color detection combined integrated in pipeline)
 * Also, Hough transform may be useful for further experiments with the project

+### Notes for resubmission
+* mistake of plotting on the original frame image instead of the undistorted one was fixed [here](https://github.com/verena-yacoub/SDCND-P4/blob/master/Advanced_lane_finding_resubmission.py#L339)
+* mistake of not considering the histogram bases of each frame in curvature calculation was fixed [here](https://github.com/verena-yacoub/SDCND-P4/blob/master/Advanced_lane_finding_resubmission.py#L35)
+* unnecessary recalculation of camera calibration is avoided by reallocating [this](https://github.com/verena-yacoub/SDCND-P4/blob/master/Advanced_lane_finding_resubmission.py#L35) line

 ### References
 * Udacity classroom